April 9 & 10, 2026 – Victoria, BC

 Join PEA members from across the province for two days of education.
 The 2026 Education Conference will be held on in person, in Victoria, at the Inn at the Laurel Point.

 Delegates are determined according to PEA and chapter constitution and bylaws.
-Registration for the conference, travel expenses and union leave will be covered by the PEA for final delegates.
+Registrations for the conference are now closed.

 Program